MicrosoftDocs/azure-docs/articles/machine-learning/concept-environments.md

 To view the details of a cached image, check the Environments page in Azure Machine Learning studio or use [`MLClient.environments`](/python/api/azure-ai-ml/azure.ai.ml.mlclient#azure-ai-ml-mlclient-environments) to get and inspect the environment.

 To determine whether to reuse a cached image or build a new one, Azure Machine Learning computes a [hash value](https://en.wikipedia.org/wiki/Hash_table) from the environment definition and compares it to the hashes of existing environments.
-The hash is based on the environment definition's:
+The hash serves as a unique identifier for an environment and is based on the environment definition's:

  * Base image
  * Custom docker steps
  * Python packages

 The hash isn't affected by the environment name or version.
 If you rename your environment or create a new one with the same settings and packages as another environment, then the hash value remains the same.
 However, environment definition changes like adding or removing a Python package or changing a package version changes the resulting hash value.
 Changing the order of dependencies or channels in an environment will also change the hash and require a new image build.
-Similarly, any change to a curated environment results in the creation of a new "non-curated" environment.
+Similarly, any change to a curated environment results in the creation of a custom environment.

 > [!NOTE]
 > You will not be able to submit any local changes to a curated environment without changing the name of the environment.
 The prefixes "AzureML-" and "Microsoft" are reserved exclusively for curated environments, and your job submission will fail if the name starts with either of them.